maximilien/weave-mcp/README.md

 > **Recent Updates**: The server now supports both HTTP and stdio transports,
 > includes an MCP Inspector for debugging and testing, comprehensive logging and
-> monitoring capabilities, direct integration with weave-cli for code reuse, and
+> monitoring capabilities, direct integration with weave-cli for code reuse,
-> a complete CI/CD pipeline with automated testing and releases.
+> a complete CI/CD pipeline with automated testing and releases, and document
+> update functionality for flexible document management workflows.

 ## Features